Should I Become a Network Manager?

 Network managers, sometimes referred to as network and computer systems administrators, identify what type of computer network an organization needs.
 They install network hardware and software programs, monitor networks, collect data to analyze a network's operation, and train individuals on how to use the network.

 The majority of network managers work at least 40 hours per week; managers may have to work nights and weekends in order to ensure that a computer network remains up and functional at all times.
 Such managers may find employment in a wide range of industries and be employed by a single corporation, a computer support services company, or be self-employed.

 |Degree Level||Bachelor's degree|

-|Degree Field||Computer science, information science, computer engineering*|
+|Degree Field||Computer science; information science; computer engineering|

-|Computer Skills||Able to use network analyzers and server load balancers, knowledge of virus protection, configuration management, network monitoring and network security software**|
+|Key Skills||Analytical, problem-solving, multi-tasking and decision-making skills; ability to use network analyzers and server load balancers; knowledge of virus protection, configuration management, network monitoring, and network security software|

 Sources: *U.S. Bureau of Labor Statistics, O*NET OnLine.

 Step 1: Graduate from a Bachelor's Degree Program

 The BLS states that most network and computer systems administrators possess a bachelor's degree.
 Bachelor's degree programs in the field can be offered as network management or computer science majors or as an area of emphasis within an information technology program.
 Some of these programs may be designed for students who already possess an associate's degree.